 Works in Progress:

-1996 Ph.D. in European History, University of Virginia, Charlottesville, VA Primary Fields: Early Modern Europe, Renaissance and Reformation, Social History Secondary Field: Medieval Europe Dissertation: “Reforming the Family: Marriage, Gender and the Lutheran Household in Early Modern Germany, 1500-1620” Advisor: H. C. Erik Midelfort Committee: Carlos Eire, Duane Osheim, Lawrence Goedde
+Ph.D.
+(1996) in European History, University of Virginia, Charlottesville, VA.
+Primary Fields: Early Modern Europe, Renaissance and Reformation, Social History Secondary Field: Medieval Europe.
+Dissertation: "Reforming the Family: Marriage, Gender and the Lutheran Household in Early Modern Germany, 1500-1620."
+Advisor: H. C. Erik Midelfort; Doctoral Committee: Carlos Eire, Duane Osheim, Lawrence Goedde

-1985 B.A. in History and English, University of Rochester, Rochester, NY Cum laude with Highest Distinction in History Honors Thesis: “Across the Round Table: A Vision of Kingship in the Middle Ages”
+B.A.
+(1985), cum laude with Highest Distinction, in History and English, University of Rochester, Rochester, NY; History Honors Thesis: “Across the Round Table: A Vision of Kingship in the Middle Ages”